SpiderOak/nimbus.io/docs/developers_guide.rst

 Running Nimbus.io locally for Dev
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Production Nimbus.io storage clusters operate across at least 10 independent computers.
+A production Nimbus.io :term:`storage cluster` operates across at least 10 independent computers.

-For development and testing, you can simulate a full Nimbus.io cluster locally.
-Included is a cluster simulator script which can spawn and configure all the nodes for a full cluster on a single machine.
-This is suitable for development work or inclusion in unit tests.
+For development and testing, you can simulate a full Nimbus.io storage cluster locally.
+Included is a cluster simulator script which can spawn and configure each :term:`storage node` for a full cluster on a single machine.
+This is suitable for development work and inclusion in unit tests.

 Clone the latest version of the source code::